solariachip/solariachip.github.io/_posts/2026-01-24-petrichor.md

 tags: poetry science
 ---

-In a land I was born \
+In a land I was formed \
 Surrounded by the sea \
 The one that makes this pebble \
 Stone blue